 1. Don’t wait too long to make up

 When we are angry with someone, all we think about are the negative aspects of the relationship.
 These negative thoughts just keep on increasing if you don’t start talking to your partner to make up.
 Don’t wait too long to make up or else it will become even more difficult to resolve the matter.

 2. Show compassion

-You need to be compassionate towards your partner.
-No matter whose fault it is, you need to remember that your partner is equally hurt because of the first fight.
-Instead of playing the blame game, you need to show compassion towards your partner and understand his/her feelings.
+You need to be compassionate toward your partner.
+No matter whose fault it is, you need to remember that your partner is also hurt by this fight.
+Instead of playing the blame game, you need to show compassion toward your partner and understand his/her feelings.

 3. Calm yourself first